Parson's Pleasure (short story)

-"Parson's Pleasure" is a short story written by Roald Dahl.
-The story was published on September 1 1977.
+"Parson's Pleasure" is a short story written by Roald Dahl, first published in Esquire in April 1958, and collected in Dahl's 1960 book Kiss Kiss.

 Plot

 Boggis is a skilled antiques dealer who has a small shop in Chelsea, London.
-He manages to make a profit each year by buying valuable furniture cheaply from unsuspecting country people while posing as a clergyman and president of the Society for the Preservation of Rare Furniture.
+He manages to make a profit each year by buying valuable furniture cheaply from unsuspecting country people while posing as a parson and president of the Society for the Preservation of Rare Furniture.
 He gains entry to their houses in the guise of cataloguing their old furniture; if he sees something he can re-sell, he offers to buy it.
 In order to buy the furniture for less than it is worth he uses his knowledge and a number of tricks, such as substituting machine-made screws for the genuine old ones.